cywang117/dnd/Faerun-and-You.md

 ### Government
 There is no unifying government for this continent; Each nation has its own histories resulting in its own particular type of governance.
 In general, many parts of Faerûn are kingdoms, city-states, or carefully maintained alliances of rural communities.

-Alliances form and break between nations, and factions hurt or help the people of Faerûn depending on the goals of their organizations.
+Alliances form and break between nations, and factions hurt or help the people of Faerûn depending on their own internal goals.

 ### Economy
 Agriculture & trade are the lifeblood of common citizens.
 Most rural folk depend on farming, but Faerûnians in cities may ply skilled trades or use brawn to earn their keep.
 News & gossip are carried between population centers by caravans and trade ships, and by traveling bards and minstrels.
 Adventurers can spread news while also creating it. <sup>[ref](https://5e.tools/book.html#scag,-1,preface,0)</sup>